Fast Company: Website

 Launched in 1995, FastCompany.com provides coverage of leadership and innovation in business, environmental and social issues, entertainment and marketing, and, through its Co.Design site, the intersection of business and design, spanning architecture to electronics and consumer products to fashion.
 Fast Company also previously managed sites called Co.Labs, Co.Exist, and Co.Create.
 Co.Exist and Co.Create were rebranded as Ideas and Entertainment sections in 2017.
 Co.Labs was discontinued in early 2015.

 Franchises

 Fast Company runs several franchises, including "Most Innovative Companies", "World Changing Ideas", "Innovation By Design", and "Most Creative People".
-For its Most Innovative Companies feature, Fast Company evaluates thousands of businesses to compile a list of 50 companies deemed the most innovative.
-The Most Creative People in Business is a list of 100 individuals across various industries.